Powerful and Authentic Social Studies

 - Reproducible handouts accompanying each manual

 - A set of transparencies for use with overhead projectors during PASS meetings

-- Two videotapes of social studies instruction (there are seven lesson excerpts on the middle and high school tapes, and eight on the elementary tapes).
+- Two DVDs of social studies instruction (there are seven lesson excerpts on the middle and high school disks, and eight on the elementary disks).

 What assistance does PASS offer for curriculum development?

 Basic standards for curriculum development are identified in the general PASS manual.
 The specialized PASS manuals include sample curriculum units in the form of course overviews.
 In PASS workshops and seminars, these units are a focus of study, and participants discuss how well they meet standards of curriculum design.
 As a follow-up component of PASS training, teachers will design a unit of their own based on these standards.